daphnedemekas/RareDiagnosticsAlgorithm/README.md

 will not be read and the environment variables need to be set in the EC2 (or ElasticBeanstalk in our case) instance's configuration.** See for example [this link](https://alexdisler.com/2016/03/26/nodejs-environment-variables-elastic-beanstalk-aws/#:~:text=Elastic%20Beanstalk%20lets%20you%20enter,of%20properties%20you%20can%20configure.) for examples on how to this.
 The application expect an additional `IS_AWS` environment variable (which is true or false), which tells us if it is running on the AWS cloud.
 This variable is currently set in the existing instances, but don't forget to set it if you create new instances to run this application.

+### Running Single Tests
+To run single tests, run the server using `nodemon` (otherwise you'll have to restart manually every time), and require the file you want to run at the bottom of the `app.js` file under Testing Ground.

 ## Database Interaction
 We are currently using Sequelize v6 to interact with MariaDB.
 The [documentation](https://sequelize.org/master/index.html) is very complete.
 The Core Concepts are all relevant.
 To get started, the most relevant section of the Docs is probably Model Querying - Finders.
 Understanding the Associations section is important, how to perform Lazy vs. Eager loading.